SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/collect-logs.md

 The [SQL Query receiver][sqlquery_receiver_docs] retrieves logs from SQL databases, including MySQL, Oracle and PostgreSQL.
 See below for configuration for a specific database engine.

 :::note
 This section describes the configuration to collect logs stored in DB tables using queries.
-If you intend to monitor Database applications availability, performance, and resource utilization of MySQL database clusters, visit [Database Monitoring][database monitoring] and find the Database of your choice.
+If you intend to monitor database applications availability, performance, and resource utilization of MySQL database clusters, visit [Database Monitoring](/docs/integrations/databases) and find the database of your choice.
 :::

 ### Collecting logs from a MySQL database